techidaily/site-games-able/source/_posts/1719172767277-enhance-csgo-on-pc-10-frames-up.md

  You can do this easily with the help of the Task Manager.
 Below are the exact steps you need to follow.

-1. Open the**Task Manager** using one of the[many ways to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+1. Open the**Task Manager** using one of the [many ways to open Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
 2. In the Processes tab, right-click on all the applications you no longer need and choose**End task** from the context menu.
 ![End Task option in Task-Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/06/Task-Manager-1.jpg)